Find out what drives us and what defines our values

 These forms of depreciation can be broadly categorised into two main types: scheduled depreciation and unscheduled depreciation.

-Scheduled depreciation is a reduction in value of fixed assets that is foreseeable, and so the amount written off is planned and predetermined.
-Ordinary wear and tear, loss in value due to time, etc. would be included in this category.
-The depreciation is calculated each year based on the acquisition costs of the asset, its expected useful life, and the specific depreciation method used (linear or degressive).Unscheduled depreciation refers to unexpected and unplanned losses in value of an asset.
-This could occur due to natural disasters, accidents, sudden obsolescence, unknown defects, etc. When this occurs, the business must write off an unscheduled depreciation amount based on the best estimate of the loss in value that has occurred.
-In addition, the item’s revised (diminished) value becomes the new basis for calculating the scheduled depreciation amounts in the planned depreciation schedule (especially when using degressive depreciation methods).
+Unscheduled depreciation refers to unexpected and unplanned losses in the value of an asset.
+This can occur due to natural disasters, accidents, sudden obsolescence, unknown defects, etc. In this case, the company must recognise an impairment loss based on the best estimate of the loss in value that has occurred.
+In addition, the adjusted (reduced) value of the asset becomes the new basis for calculating the scheduled depreciation amounts in the planned depreciation schedule (especially when using the declining balance method of depreciation).

 There are two main methods for calculating depreciation: Linear depreciation and degressive depreciation.